codefellows-seattle-javascript-401d21/06-tcp-chat/lab-bill/README.md

 This is an application designed to simulate a chat room on a local node server.
+Client.js contains our object constructor.
+Server.js contains the server materials.
+Cmd.js handles the chat messages and the different commands.

 To engage with this application run a nodemon server in your terminal.
 Now in a seperate terminal window run the command "nc localhost 3000"